Reading at Lordship Lane

 We have chosen the books the children read extremely carefully to ensure they provide the best reading diet possible.
 Over key stage 2, children read a wide range of fiction and non-fiction genres (including fantasy, historical fiction, classic fiction, comedy, poetry and autobiography).
 In addition, the writers and characters come from a wide range of backgrounds and cultures, reflecting the diversity of our school.
 Use the link to the text map below to find out more about the books children read in each year group.

 In addition to the books we read in school, there are six books that children are expected to read during the course of each year group in key stage 2.
 Once again, we have been careful in selecting these books to provide a very wide range of books, a number of which children might not ordinarily choose for themselves.
-To see a list of the six books for each year group, use the link below.

 Helping at Home